 Someone with long term mental health issues may fall under the protection of the Equality Act in which case the considerations above need to be applied.

-In any event, mental health and the wellbeing of staff will be all important.
+In any event, the mental health and wellbeing of staff will be all important.
 Regular information and support will be essential.
 Everyone will have found the last year a challenge for their own personal reasons and many people will be apprehensive about the return to work.
 Have a plan in place, involve your staff and keep conversations going.
 Ideally have internal and external wellbeing assistance structures in place and publicise these to staff.

 Being vaccinated is not compulsory.
 In the vast majority of workplaces it will therefore be unlawful to force employees to be vaccinated.

 There may be limited exceptions to this, for example, where an employee is working in close proximity to particularly vulnerable individuals (eg a care home).
-In view of this, the Government has announced that vaccination will be compulsory for those working in care homes (subject to exemptions on medical grounds) from October, and that they are consulting on whether this should be extended to other health and social care settings.
+In view of this, the Government has announced that vaccination will be compulsory for those working in care homes (subject to exemptions on medical grounds) from October, and they are consulting on whether this should be extended to other health and social care settings.

 Outside of the care sector, requiring employees to be vaccinated would be very risky.
 At the very least, it would need to be carefully thought through.
 Employers could face claims of unfair dismissal if they terminated an employee’s employment for refusing the vaccine or claims of constructive unfair dismissal if employees resign as a result of pressure from their employer to be vaccinated.